 This post’s first bud of spring appears way back when I first began contemplating direct-publishing Tripio.
 To be clear, the idea of publishing Tripio came way after the origin thought of writing it.
 And way, way, way after I kept the journal entries that became the novel, Tripio.
-Just two years ago, I did not have a blog, shop Amazon for books and only used Facebook to keep track of my kids.
+Just two (repost disclaimer : 3 years) ago, I did not have a blog, shop Amazon for books and only used Facebook to keep track of my kids.
 Just to be clear and for context and perspective (however unpopular those are these days), Tripio’s direction was always inward.
-I mark that staring point with tying on the green apron for the first time, in the fall of 1990.

-As for the two years ago, that is when I found myself taking a class at the Indiana Writer’s Center, called Publish your Memoir.
+As for the two, sorry, 3 years ago, that is when I found myself taking a class at the Indiana Writer’s Center, called Publish your Memoir.
 Since then the information and advice available on and around publishing Tripio has been staggering.
 A tactic for dealing with all that information, advice and insider know how is to let most of it pass by you.
 What you need will come back to you over and over.
 One item that kept coming back to the top of the pile was the selection of the right category for Tripio.
 Here is where I feel it is important to refer back to the prehistory of Tripio.
-If I would have known it was so important, I could have written Tripio with a category in mind and directed it’s plot, characters, it’s very soul into the correct and ultimately profitable category.
-Ah.
-Hell.
-No.
+If I would have known it was so important, I could have written Tripio with a category in mind and directed it’s plot, characters, it’s very soul, into the correct and ultimately profitable category.

 In order to sell on Amazon at all, a book needs a niche, a genre, a category.
-As far as Amazon is concerned, the category is your book’s sacred ground.
+The category is your book’s sacred ground as far as Amazon is concerned.
 Plant your book in the correct category and in just a few weeks a dispatcher at Brinks will call you and set at time for the truck pull into your driveway with money to unload.

 Which brings me to yesterday.
 For the better part of an hour I considered a category for Tripio as I drove to Elwood, Indiana.
 All options were in my mind.
 Was Tripio a romance?
 Literary fiction?
 Maybe contemporary historical fiction?
 I was back to the same thing that had kept me from settling on a category in the first place.
 In and around those thoughts was the hope there would be coffee shop somewhere in this small town.
 I love that type of coffee shop.
 They are usually found in an old bank or pharmacy.
 They are roomy but carry a sense of gravitas and history, not of transaction.
-Once my business was done, I asked an Elwood local and soon enough I found myself at the Gypsy Soul.
+I asked an Elwood local to point me to such a place and soon enough I found myself at the Gypsy Soul.